matt-norris/StarkChat/README.md

 Key Technologies

 Whisper: Developed by OpenAI, Whisper is an automatic speech recognition (ASR) system that transcribes spoken language into text.
 This enables users to interact with the chatbot through either typing or speaking, enhancing both accessibility and usability.

 GPT (Generative Pre-trained Transformer): GPT is a powerful language understanding AI model developed by OpenAI.
 The model understands context, generates human-like text, and provides insightful answers to user queries.

 Eleven Labs' Text-to-Speech service: GPT generated responses are converted into lifelike speech using Eleven Labs' Text-to-Speech service.
 This gives an auditory response to the user's query, simulating a natural conversation.

 Python/Flask: The backend of the application is built using Python and Flask, a lightweight web server framework that handles HTTP requests and responses.
 Flask endpoints facilitate the interaction between the user interface and the underlying ASR, AI, and Text-to-Speech services.

 JavaScript, HTML, and CSS: The frontend is built using JavaScript, HTML, and CSS.
 The UI is sleek and modern, with text input, audio recording, and audio playback functionality for seamless interaction with the Chatbot.
 Getting Started

 To use this chatbot, you'll need to sign up at Eleven Labs to obtain an API key.
 This key allows the chatbot to use Eleven Labs' Text-to-Speech service to generate lifelike speech.

+You will also need to create a voice on Eleven Labs so that the chatbot will respond as Tony Stark.
+To train this voice, use the sample "" provided in the audio directory

 About the Project